-• FPV is shed in faeces and other secretions and is long-lived in the environment.
+- FPV is shed in faeces and other secretions and is long-lived in the environment.
 It is resistant to most chemical disinfectants, including chlorhexidine, quaternary ammonium compounds, betadine and others.
 Without suitable cleaning and disinfection the virus can last up to one year in the environment.
-Transmission of the virus is mainly by indirect means eg carried on shoes, cat baskets, etc. This means that even totally indoor cats are not safe from infection

-- Cats Protection's preferred disinfectant effective against FPV is Anigene. - Ensure that disinfectant instructions are followed carefully to ensure efficacy, including attention to prior cleaning, disinfectant dilution (1:50) and contact time (30 minutes). - Anigene should be prepared daily according to manufacturer's instruction, and must be rinsed with water.
+Transmission of the virus is mainly by indirect means eg carried on shoes, cat baskets, etc. This means that even totally indoor cats are not safe from infection - The disinfectants effective against FPV include bleach and Virkon.
+Please contact the CP Veterinary Department if you need assistance on choice of disinfectant - Ensure that disinfectant instructions are followed carefully to ensure efficacy, including attention to prior cleaning, disinfectant dilution and contact time - Bleach should be used at a 1:32 dilution if a cat is housed in the pen.
+When using bleach, the pen must be cleaned first using detergent.
+The bleach is then applied and left for a contact time of 15 minutes and then it must be rinsed off with water.
+A 1:10 dilution of bleach can be used when there is no cat housed in the pen.
+The bleach solution should be prepared daily - Virkon should be prepared daily according to the manufacturer's instructions, has a contact time of 10 minutes and must be rinsed with water